nickrallison/obs-std/test_vaults/reference_linked_noself/rust_toowned_function.md

 }
 ```

-The trait has an associated type, `Owned`, which is what the `to_owned` method will return.
-This trait is extensively applied in types that have a borrowed version, `&T` and an owned version, `T`.
+The [[rust_traits.md|trait]] has an associated type, `Owned`, which is what the `to_owned` method will return.
+This [[rust_traits.md|trait]] is extensively applied in types that have a borrowed version, `&T` and an owned version, `T`.
 For example, in the case of strings, `&str` is a borrowed reference of `String`.

 ## Usage of `ToOwned`

-The `ToOwned` trait provides a generic way to move from borrowed to owned data, which is especially useful in scenarios where the type of conversion might not be directly obvious or when you are writing functions that strive to be generic.
+The `ToOwned` [[rust_traits.md|trait]] provides a generic way to move from borrowed to owned data, which is especially useful in scenarios where the type of conversion might not be directly obvious or when you are writing functions that strive to be generic.

 ### Example 1: Using `to_owned` with `str`